 For each of the commands explained below, replace the printserver parameter with the name or IP address of your print server.
-For \(\langle queuename \rangle \), supply the name of the queue to use on that print server.
+For (queuename), supply the name of the queue to use on that print server.

-With the LPRng printing system installed, the 1pr command allows you to send files straight to a remote queue.
-The command syntax is 1pr $-P(queuename)@printserver \langle file \rangle$.
+With the LPRng printing system installed, the lpr command allows you to send files straight to a remote queue.
+The command syntax is lpr -P(queuename)@printserver (file).
 As a prerequisite, the print server must be configured to accept remote print jobs on its queues.
 This is enabled by default with LPRng.